-We will try to measure the amount of resources (time or space) used as a function of the "input size." (defined in various ways, depending on the type of input considered).
+Measure resources (time or space) used as a function of the "input size." (defined in various ways, depending on the type of input considered).

-Example: if the input is an array, the appropriate measure of input size is (usually):
+Example: if the input is an array, the appropriate input size is (usually):

 • array length, i.e., number of elements